-Profiles Class Diagram

 Styling and Image Resources

-Themes play an integral role while deciding the User interface of the OSS-B portal to the end User.
-The Branding ecosystem provides a structured approach to manage the various themes and made it easy for the end user (OEM/Reseller) to choose a theme from the wide limited variety of Themes available.
+Profilesplay an integral role while deciding the User interface of the OSS-B portal to the end User.
+The portal framework provides a structured approach to manage the various themes and made it easy for the end user (OEM/Reseller) to use any of the available themes.
 A Single theme available in the system comprises of

 Multiple Cascading Style Sheets (CSS) present in “CSS” folder within the theme.

 Images

-Themes will be divided into a number of parts, to facilitate easy manipulation of by the end user.
-It includes, keeping out all the static i.e. rarely changeable CSS into separated set of files and would allow user to change only that part of the theme which needs to be changed frequently.

-Figure 2: Common vs. Custom Theme Content Management
+Figure 3: Common vs. Custom Theme Content

-All the themes with their associated content will be placed in a separated set of directory under Apache jackrabbit (WebDav implementation) server, so that it can be accessed directly.
-All the images that are being referred in the CSS will be kept relative to the Style sheets folder.
-Separate folders will be created for every OEM/Resellers and only that part (user specific content) which can be modified by the user will be kept in this (including images).

-At any point of time when the themes need to be displayed, the request will be checked to see through headers and URL parameters, if a CSS has been modified for an individual OEM/Reseller then instead of the original CSS the new formatted CSS will be returned, so that the new theme will get displayed.
+At any point of time when the themes need to be displayed, the request will be checked to see through headers and URL parameters, if a profile has been customized for an individual OEM/Reseller then instead of the defaultCSS the new formatted CSS will be returned, so that the new theme will get displayed.

-Figure 3: Multi-layered CSS hierarchy

-The above diagram depicts how the theme consists of multiple CSS files, out of which only style.css (encircled) is being overridden by the “Reseller1” to control the look and feel of UI.
+The above diagram depicts how each profile will have its own set of static content.

 Content Repository

 Portal UI in addition to serving the dynamic contents by interacting with various systems also provides a panel to manage all the static contents of the application for the user.
-The static contents can be either the images, cascading style sheet etc. All the static contents are being arranged in an inverted-tree hierarchy with each users (e.g. Resellers, OEM, etc.) acting as a node in the system having a parent-child relationship.
+The static contents can be either the images, cascading style sheet etc. All the static contents are being arranged in such a way that each profile will have a folder under common folder.

 OSS-B Portal application will make use of a Clustered environment of Content Repository Server (open sourced Apache jackrabbit software, an implementation of Http WebDav protocol).

 Portal application will make use of Http WebDav client library in order to access/modify the resources present in the system.
-The following figure represents the tree structure.

-Figure 2: Sample OSS-B Portal Content repository

-The contents presents within a folder are as follows.

-Figure 3: Sample OSS-B Admin Portal Content repository of a single Reseller/OEM

-<Need to remove labels.properties from the above>